rocky/python-spark/NEW-FEATURES.rst

 Reduce Rule Tracing
 ===================

-However also added was the ability to dump rules as reductions occurred.
+Also added was the ability to dump rules as reductions occurred.
 Here is an example of that from uncompyle6:

 .. code-block::